jtmoon79/super-speedy-syslog-searcher/README.md

 _Super Speedy Syslog Searcher_ (`s4`) is meant to aid Engineers in reviewing varying log files in a datetime-sorted manner.
-The primary use-case is to aid investigating problems wherein the time of problem occurrence is known but otherwise there is little source evidence.
+The primary use-case is to aid investigating problems wherein the time of a problem occurrence is known and there are many available logs but otherwise there is little source evidence.

 Currently, log file formats vary widely. _Most_ logs are an ad-hoc format.
 Even separate log files on the same system for the same service may have